plone/training/docs/mastering-plone/volto_frontpage.md

   html_meta:
-    "description": "How to use the listing block with a custom criterion" "property=og:description": "How to use the listing block with a custom criterion" "property=og:title": "Creating a dynamic frontpage with Volto blocks" "keywords": "Volto, catalog, index, listing, criteria"
+    "description": "How to use the listing block with a custom criterion" "property=og:description": "How to use the listing block with a custom criterion" "property=og:title": "Creating a dynamic front page with Volto blocks" "keywords": "Volto, catalog, index, listing, criteria"
 ---

 (volto-frontpage-label)=

-# Creating a dynamic frontpage with Volto blocks
+# Creating a dynamic front page with Volto blocks

 Show selected content on the front page by criterion.